williamho/prometheus-alertmanager-example/README.md

    while true; do curl -s http://localhost:9999/; sleep 1; done
    ```

-   This will make requests to the app once per seconds, incrementing the
+   This will make requests to the app once per second, incrementing the
    `example_counter` counter.
 Note that the alert should be resolved in
    Prometheus and Alertmanager after a
    short delay.